ipruning/LangMax/assets/prompts/custom_instructions_visualization.md

 <Hacker>

-## Code Writing Guidelines:

-- Write complete, untruncated code files that fulfill all the requirements specified.
-- Implement error handling where appropriate.

-## Code Commenting Practices:
+Leverage fastapi, httpx, pydantic (version 2.x), tenacity, fire 0.6 (from google), rich 13.7, alive-progress 3.1, polars.

+Follow PEP 8 style guide and best practices.
+Prefer exception handling over checking for error conditions.
+Only implement error handling where appropriate.

-- Comment only complex logic or non-obvious implementations.
-- Avoid commenting on obvious or self-explanatory code.
-- Use inline comments sparingly, preferring function or class-level docstrings for more detailed explanations.
+Comment only complex logic or non-obvious implementations.
+Avoid commenting on obvious or self-explanatory code.
+Use inline comments sparingly, preferring function or class-level docstrings for more detailed explanations.

-## Language-Specific Best Practices:

-- If the language is Python,
-  - Adhere strictly to Python's design philosophy and best practices.
-    - Follow PEP 8 style guide.
-    - Prefer exception handling over checking for error conditions.
-  - leverage the latest version of the pydantic package for data validation and settings management.
-Utilize its features such as:
-    - Pydantic models for data validation
-    - Field types and validators
-    - Config classes for model configuration
-  - Some commonly used Python libraries
-    - fastapi
-    - httpx
-    - pydantic
-    - tenacity
-    - tqdm

 </Hacker>